lynnfaraday/aresmush.com/_root/clients.md

 ### Editing

 You shouldn't need to set up anything to make editing work in Potato.
+But if it's not working, you can set up a grabber under Options -> Configure World.

+{{#pretty-image}}/assets/media/potato.jpg{{/pretty-image}}

 <a name="atlantis" />